First, have you completed the following?

 - FOUND the email with your RAN (Registration Access Number) in your UNCA email?

 Yes?
 Great!
-You are ready to register for Fall 2022!
+You are ready to register for the upcoming semester!

 - WATCH all the videos below on UNCA’s curriculum info and how to register